Kaiserouo/ADL22-HW2/b08902068/README.md

 # ADL-HW2

-## Todo
-+ Make download.sh
-+ Make new directories and fix all shell scripts for the change
-  + also python3.9
-+ Run WITHOUT INTERNET to ensure everything works

 ## Environment
 Environment setup procedure is almost the same as `adl-hw1`.
 Note that **my CUDA version is 11.6**, due to me having difficulty making my GPU run CUDA 10.2.